wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 By the end of this chapter, you'll understand:

+- What LLMs are and why they're changing the way we solve problems
 - The key concepts and terminology you need to work effectively with LLMs
-- How to evaluate different models and choose the right one for your needs
+- The current LLM landscape from a commercial and open-source perspective
 - Practical considerations for building production applications
 - Real-world use cases and applications that go beyond the obvious

-Let's dive in and explore the fascinating world of large language models – not as magical black boxes, but as practical tools we can understand, control, and use to solve real problems.
+Let's dive in and explore the world of large language models – not as magical black boxes, but as practical tools we can understand, control, and use to solve real problems.

-One quick note before we begin: throughout this chapter, I'll be sharing code examples and practical tips based on my experience.
-While the specific models and APIs might evolve, the underlying principles and patterns will remain relevant.
-I encourage you to run the examples yourself and experiment with different approaches.
-That's how you'll truly internalize these concepts and make them your own.

 ## What are LLMs and why they matter